Tutorial - Getting Started with PCB Design

 - Click on the Multivibrator.SchDoc tab at the top of the design window to make the schematic sheet the active document.

 - Click in the middle of the wire that connects R1 to the base wire of Q1.
 Small, square editing handles will appear at each end of the wire and the selection color will display as a dotted line along the wire to indicate that it is selected.
-Press the DELETE key to delete the wire.
+Press the Delete key on the keyboard to delete the wire.

-- Recompile the project (Project » Compile PCB Project Multivibrator.PrjPcb) to check for errors.
+- Recompile the project (Project » Recompile PCB Project Multivibrator.PrjPcb) to check for errors.
 The Messages panel will display warning messages indicating you have unconnected pins in your circuit.

-- When you double-click on an error or warning in the Messages panel, the Compile Errors panel will also open and give more details about the violation.
-From this panel you can also click on an error and jump to the violating object in a schematic to check or correct the error.
+- When you double-click on an error or warning in either region of the Messages panel, the schematic view will pan and zoom to the object in error.

 Before we finish this section of the tutorial, let's fix the error in our schematic.